vipul2802/o365hq.com/content/blog/Microsoft Cloud Phone System.md

 Microsoft has worked hard to build a subscription service in the cloud to help you get rid of expensive equipment at your office location.
-The telephone capabilities in Office 365 help you and your team stay connected from anywhere in the world as long as you have internet access.
+The telephone capabilities in Microsoft 365 help you and your team stay connected from anywhere in the world as long as you have internet access.